 specified means specified in the regulations.

-[Section 154A inserted by No. 42 of 2004 s.
+[Section 154A inserted: No. 42 of 2004 s.
 117.]

 154AB.
 Minister may give directions as to fixing premium rates

 (1) The Minister may give directions in writing as to the effect that the matter described in subsection (2) is to have, while the directions remain in effect, on the fixing under section 151 of recommended premium rates.